 2. Journal publication

 Original articles related to the conference topics, are encouraged to be submitted to Plasma and Fusion Research (PFR) which is an electronic journal published by the Japan Society of Plasma Science and Nuclear Fusion Research.
 The papers will go through a complete peer-review process.
-Only the papers reporting original and previously unpublished work will be accepted and published as regular articles in the academic journal, PFR.
-The plenary speakers who present a talk reviewing previous works at the conference may select from the ``Review", ``Overview", or ``Regular" article sections.
+Only the papers reporting original and previously unpublished work will be accepted and published as “Regular” articles in the academic journal, PFR.
+The plenary speakers and the invited speakers who present a talk reviewing previous works at the conference may select from the “Review”, “Overview”, or “Regular” article sections.
 There is no limit on the number of pages for a submitted article.
 However, the recommended number of pages is 8 pages for a plenary presentation, an invited presentation, or an oral presentation, and is 4 pages for a poster presentation.
 A submission fee is required for publication.
 The submission fee and reprint fee are NOT included in the registration fee.
-Sample format for the manuscript is available on the ITC-28 Web site.
+Sample format for the manuscript is available on the ITC-29 Web site.

 Note: The first author of the publication paper is expected to be the same as the first author on the presentation at the conference.